Prince of Wales Hospital

-Prince of Wales Hospital is a regional acute government hospital located in Sha Tin, New Territories in Hong Kong, China.
+Prince of Wales Hospital (威爾斯親王醫院; PWH) is a regional acute government hospital located in Sha Tin, New Territories in Hong Kong.
 It is also a teaching hospital of the Faculty of Medicine of the Chinese University of Hong Kong (CUHK).

 Named after King Charles III at that time as Prince of Wales, and officially opened on 1 November 1982 by Katharine, Duchess of Kent, the hospital went into operation on 1 May 1984.
 The hospital now provides 1,807 hospital beds and 24-hour accident and emergency service with about 5,500 staff.
 It is also the regional hospital responsible for the Eastern New Territories serving Sha Tin, Tai Po, North New Territories, Sai Kung and the outlying islands in East New Territories.

 The hospital is supported by the Li Ka-shing Specialist Clinics for specialty outpatient services.
 The Hospital Governing Committee is the ultimate decision-making authority of the hospital.
 The current chief executive of the hospital is Dr. Beatrice Cheng.